Kauhsa/pahkina/README.md

   etc.
 - React is much improved with TypeScript, I think – for example, no need for goofy `.propTypes` stuff.
+- Code organization with TypeScript (and in modern JS, I guess) is still bit of an mystery to me.

 ## Stuff I was thinking